reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

     }

 ## Launching the Backend
+※ NOTE: The guide from okta Developer added a class called *RepositoryRestConfigurer* with @Configuration, and the official one configures application.properties by adding this.

+    spring.data.rest.base-path=/api

+However, any Spring Boot users with its version >= 1.2 can configure it via *application.properties* file!

+server.servlet.context-path=/api, then Spring Boot will serve content on the root context path!

+(application.properies)

+    server.servlet.context-path=/api

 After writing all backend sources, whose names will be Book.kt, BookRepository.kt, DataRestApplication.kt, let's

     ./gradlew bootRun